Sabrinas Organizing

 • Keep backup paperwork that would relate to your exact tax situation.

-• Keep your bank statement at the same time as your tax return paperwork.
+• Keep bank statements with your tax return paperwork.

 • Keep your long-term stored paperwork safe.